 - via post by sending an informal letter in written form and a copy of the personal ID card.
 In this letter, the client may request a printout of his personal and medical data (if he expressly gives his consent to this in his letter) and communicate any personal data that may have changed.
 In addition, the client can ask for his password to be reset (see above for further details).

-The client’s data shall only be stored as long as necessary within the framework of the contractual agreement with the client and in accordance with applicable law.
-Regarding anonymisation and deletion of data, please refer to Section I. 4 above.
-Beyond that, we shall neither collect nor process any data.
-Above all, we shall not use the client’s data for marketing or advertising purposes or forward them to third parties for this purpose without the client’s effective consent.
+The customer's data will only be stored for as long as is necessary within the scope of the contractual agreement with the customer and in compliance with the applicable laws.
+For the anonymisation and deletion of data, we refer to section I. 4 above.
+We do not collect or process any additional data.
+In particular, we will not use the customer data for marketing or advertising purposes or transfer it to third parties for these purposes without the effective consent of the customer.

-In addition, we are entitled to anonymise customer data in accordance with statutory provisions and to use this anonymised data for our own purposes to improve the range of services offered by PMS and to pass it on to third parties exclusively for anonymised research purposes to combat cardiac diseases or for anonymised statistical evaluations.
+We are furthermore entitled to irreversibly anonymise the customer's data in accordance with the statutory provisions and to use this anonymised data for our own purposes to improve the range of services offered by PMS and to pass it on to third parties exclusively for anonymised research purposes to combat cardiac diseases or anonymised statistical evaluations.

-We may collect, store and process the data of participating physicians in accordance with data protection regulations insofar as this is necessary for the establishment, amendment and execution of the contract or billing for it.
-In concrete terms, physicians’ data are collected, stored and processed as follows:
+In accordance with the data protection regulations, we may collect, store and process the data of the participating doctors insofar as this is necessary for the establishment, amendment and implementation of the contract or its billing.
+In detail, data of the doctors are collected, stored and processed as follows:

-We shall not forward the physician’s data to third parties without his consent unless we are legally obliged or entitled to do so.
-Regarding data processing within the context of services requiring registration, please refer to Section II.
-3, in particular.
+We will not pass on the doctor's data to third parties without the doctor's consent unless we are legally obliged or entitled to do so.
+In particular, we refer to point II.
+5 above regarding processing in connection with services subject to registration.

-Irrespective of our statutory authority to collect, store and process data, the physician agrees that, insofar as it is legally admissible, we may also use his inventory data as well as his anonymized data on user intensity (e. g. number of readings, number of patients) exclusively for our own advisory, advertising and market research purposes and for the adequate provision of our services.
+Irrespective of our statutory powers to collect, store and process data, the physician, by confirming our Terms and Conditions for Services to Doctors during registration on our portal, agrees that, insofar as it is legally admissible, we may also use his inventory data as well as his anonymized data on user intensity (e. g. number of readings, number of patients) exclusively for our own advisory, market research and for the adequate provision of our services.
 The physician can revoke such a use of his data at any time for future effect.